DDCENTERS/fitbit-versa-apfel/README.md

 </div>

-**Nerd Fonts** is a project that patches developer targeted fonts with a high number of glyphs (icons).
-Specifically to add a high number of extra glyphs from popular 'iconic fonts' such as [Font Awesome ➶][font-awesome], [Devicons ➶][vorillaz-devicons], [Octicons ➶][octicons], and [others](#glyph-sets).

-The following Sankey flow diagram shows the current glyph sets included:

-# fitbit-versa-apfel
-A fitbit versa clockface inspired by the Human Interface Guidelines.
+**Watchface Apfel** is a fitbit versa watchface inspired by the Human Interface Guidelines.

 ![Screen Shot](images/screenshot.png)